rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 }
 ```

 Without `typeof` usages, we’d have to write and maintain an `AppConstants` interface that aligns to the constants files of each app.
 In addition to this, Typescript’s inference system can often type things better than you as a developer can.
 For example, in the above code snippets, if you had written the type of `AppConstants` yourself, you might have said `COOKIE_NAMES` has a property of `AUTH_TOKEN` that is a `string`.
-However, the inferred type will actually tell you that `AUTH_TOKEN` is `’X-Auth-Token’ | ‘AUTHENTICATION_TOKEN’`.
+However, the inferred type will tell you that `AUTH_TOKEN` is `’X-Auth-Token’ | ‘AUTHENTICATION_TOKEN’`.
 This extra bit of context can be really useful.

 Type inference has uses in other contexts too.
 You could infer the type of an API response from a mock JSON file; or you could have varied `Storage` objects for a Web app versus a ReactNative app; any time that you’re having to write a lot of types with Typescript, it’s worth thinking if there’s a way you can have that type inferred for you.